Unmarried Partners, Medical Directives and the Durable Power of Attorney for Finances

 Depending on your state, the person that you grant a durable power of attorney for healthcare will typically be called your "agent," "proxy," or "attorney-in-fact."
 The typical rights for this person include:

-- Providing medical decisions that aren't covered in your healthcare declaration;
+- Providing medical decisions for medical treatments that aren't covered in your healthcare declaration

-- Hiring and firing doctors and medical workers seeing to your treatment;
+- Hiring and firing the doctors and medical workers seeing to your treatment

-Finally, note that some states combine the healthcare declaration and the durable power of attorney for healthcare into one document called an "advance healthcare directive."
+Some states, like Georgia, combine the healthcare declaration and the durable power of attorney for healthcare into one document.
+This document is called an "advance healthcare directive."

-The durable power of attorney for finances works similarly to the durable power of attorney for healthcare, in that it allows whomever you designate the ability to make decisions on your behalf.
+The durable power of attorney for finances works similarly to the durable power of attorney for healthcare.
+It allows whomever you designate the ability to make financial decisions on your behalf.
 With a durable power of attorney for finances, the person you designate will have the ability to make financial decisions for you if you're incapacitated.

-Just like in healthcare, if you want your partner to have a say, you have to put it in writing.
+Just as with healthcare, if you want your partner to have a say, you must put it in writing.
 Most states will only recognize biological relatives and married spouses.
 If you don't expressly grant your partner a durable power of attorney for finances, they will have no legal say in your financial matters.

-It is also worth noting that there are two basic forms of a durable power of attorney for finances, usually referred to as either "springing" or "immediate" powers of attorney.
-A springing durable power of attorney for finances would become effective at the point that you become incapacitated, but not before.
+It is also worth noting that there are two basic forms of a durable power of attorney for finances.
+These are usually called either "springing" or "immediate" powers of attorney.
+A springing durable power of attorney for finances would become effective when you become incapacitated, but not before.

-A springing durable power of attorney for finances makes sense in many situations, but for unmarried couples, it may not.
-If you make the durable power of attorney for finances immediate, then your partner can make financial decisions for you at any point, just like a married spouse could do.
+A springing durable power of attorney for finances makes sense in many situations.
+But for unmarried couples, it may not.
+If you make the durable power of attorney for finances immediate, then your partner can make financial decisions for you at any point.
+This gives them the same rights as a married spouse.

 Finally, here are some of the rights and responsibilities that whomever you grant a durable power of attorney for finances will have to make: